 The following years brought kittens, foals and more cattle.
 We soon ran a heard of 800 grazing yearlings and 50 cows with calves at their sides.
 During that time we managed to get married and start a family.
 When I was pregnant, Brett quickly found out that he had lost his best farm hand.
 Our daughter arrived and she became our little miracle.

 The seasons changed and after the summer drought in 2015 we decided to scale back on grazing yearlings, increase our cow-calf heard and diversify the farm.
 We wanted to expand our passion for healthy food and begin providing it to others.
-In the April of 2016 we calved out 96 cows on grass, it was busy.
+In the spring of April 2016, we calved out 96 cows on grass, it was busy.
 Watching those calves run and play is absolutely enlightening.
 We also brought home our first lot of Berkshire piglets, chicks and turkey poults and began to build our Grass-Fed meat business.

 I was very pregnant with our son Cohen but managed to attend the last 4 weeks of the St. Albert Farmers Market…this is where we got the market bug.
 Being able to talk to and communicate with our customers about our farm and products was very enjoyable.
-We found out this spring that we have been accepted as a full-time vendor at this years St. Albert Farmers Market.
-This was very exciting news as it is Western Canada’s largest outdoor market.

 Hi, I’m you’re cattleman.
 I grew up playing hockey in the little town of Vegreville, AB and was often out at the family farm riding horses and playing in the mud.